kirkmingyeoh/DFE2_PythonScripts_inp/README.md

 # DFE2_PythonScripts_inp

 Direct FE2 is a novel multiscale modelling approach that was first proposed in 2020 [1].
 In contrast to the staggered solution schemes of traditional FE2 approaches, Direct FE2 combines both the macroscale and microscale analyses into one, resulting in a monolithic solution scheme.
-Such an approach has been shown to be more computationally efficient [x]].
+Such an approach has been shown to be more computationally efficient [2].
 This is done using multi-point constraints, which are readily available functions in most commercial FE codes.
 Thus, it does not require any special subroutines to be developed.

 Moreover, Direct FE2 is also much simpler to implement and use, as it does not require any user intervention to handle the data exchange between scales, nor does it require the user to specify how the tangent modulus across scales should be calculated for different problems.
 As of this writing, Direct FE2 has been extended for various analyses such as structural beam, plate and shell elements, strain rate dependent problems, thermal problems, composite damage, micromorphic continua, crack propagation, sandwich structures, and topology optimization problems.
 A full list of Direct FE2 references are presented at the end of this document.